emberjs/rfcs/text/0311-angle-bracket-invocation.md

 Instead, we recommend [including a template linter](https://github.com/ember-cli/rfcs/pull/114) in the default stack and defer to the linter to make such recommendations.
-At minimum, we recommend liniting against invoking local variables with lowercase names without a path segment, regarless of whether the name actually collide with a known HTML tag – human readers of an Ember template should be able to safely assume lowercase tags refer to HTML.
+At minimum, we recommend linting against invoking local variables with lowercase names without a path segment, regardless of whether the name actually collide with a known HTML tag – human readers of an Ember template should be able to safely assume lowercase tags refer to HTML.